sbt/sbt-git/README.md

 * `useReadableConsoleGit`

-These settings can be included in your project's `git.sbt` or in `~/.sbt/0.13/git.sbt` -- for example, if no git executable is installed, either file can have the following contents:
+These settings can be included in your project's `git.sbt` or in `~/.sbt/1.0/git.sbt` -- for example, if no git executable is installed, either file can have the following contents:

     useJGit

-Or you can `set` the appropriate setting in the SBT prompt:
+Or you can `set` the appropriate setting in the sbt prompt:

     > set useReadableConsoleGit
     [info] Reapplying settings...